Skip to main content

 Project operations

-The default template provides a suggested structure for projects under each protocol, but it should be customized to match the specific structure of your project.
+The default LCA template provides a suggested structure for projects under each protocol, but it should be customized to match the specific structure of your project.
 Refer to Isometric’s Protocols and Cross-pathway Accounting Modules for more information on how GHG accounting should be conducted.

 1